Ganesh234102505/Trajectory-Following-Control-of-Differential-Drive-Wheeled-Mobile-Robot-Turtlebot3-./README.md

-# Differential Drive Wheeled Mobile Robot (Turtlebot3) - Rectangular Trajectory Following using PID Control
+# Trajectory Following Control of Differential Drive Wheeled Mobile Robot (Turtlebot3)

 ## 1. Objective
 The goal of this project is to model a **Differential Drive Wheeled Mobile Robot (Turtlebot3)** using **MATLAB Simulink** and perform **rectangular trajectory following** with the help of a **PID control system**.
 The objective is to ensure accurate control and trajectory tracking by simulating the kinematic behavior of the robot and applying control strategies.